chenweigao/vueblog/docs/blog/2017/opencv.md

-# OpenCV - Basic Operation whith CV2
+# OpenCV

 ---

 OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.

-## CV2 operation

-To use the camera to find the frame face
+<details><summary>To use the camera to find the frame face</summary>

 ```python
 video_capture = cv2.VideoCapture(0)